 As a wheelchair user, I have only traveled with three 5-Star airlines: Garuda Indonesia, Etihad and, most recently, Qatar Airways.
 The key to rating an airline’s level of accessibility is having a large sample size.
 This is why I have been able to speak with such authority about the state of affairs at Delta Air Lines and American Airlines.
 It would be reckless to make blanket statements about an airline after only one or two flights, and I have been exceedingly careful not to generalize in my reviews of carriers like Kenya Airways and Spirit Airlines.
 With that in mind, I decided to hold-off on my review of Qatar Airways until I had a reasonable number of flights under my belt.

-To date, I have taken 10 flights with Qatar, totaling 37,121 flown miles across three continents and six different airports: Atlanta, Georgia; Boston, Massachusetts; Cairo, Egypt; Doha, Qatar; Manila, Philippines; and Miami, Florida.
+To date, I have taken 12 flights with Qatar totaling 48,534 flown miles across 3 continents and 8 different airports in 5 countries.
 For perspective, the distance around the Earth at its equator is 24,874 miles, so I’m just short of twice around the earth with QR.

 In this article, I will draw on my experience from these flights to prepare you for what to expect as a wheelchair user traveling with Qatar Airways.
 From booking to baggage claim, I’ve found consistencies in the Qatar experience (good and bad) that you should be aware of.

 Tickets & Booking

 My travels with Qatar Airways began after I found a deal that I could not pass up – half-price tickets on itineraries originating in Cairo, Egypt, after the country had devalued its currency.
 There was a very small window for taking advantage of this opportunity, and I jumped on it immediately – booking tens of thousands of miles of travel with the airline.